 In January 2020, www.amep.mn, the program website, was launched in English and Mongolian.
 The program selected and worked with a local vendor in developing a website.
 Launched in January 2020, the amep.mn website is fully integrated with social media platforms and serves as a central information channel with detailed information on all program activities.
-The Knowledge Hub function of the website has been used as a tool to share AMEP 2-generated reports, research, international best practices, and presentations with a broader public.
-The website is updated at least every two weeks followed by social media posts to increase the reach.
+The Knowledge Hub function of the website has been used as a tool to share AMEP 2-generated reports, research, and international best practices with a broader public.
+The website is updated at least every two weeks with the latest program information keeping it relevant and active.

 Branching out from the website and to enhance its reach, AMEP 2 has created its own Facebook and Twitter accounts.
 Between 2019 and 2020, AMEP 2 has made 276 posts that recorded over 70 thousand engagements, including retweets, likes, and comments.
 The communication objective to make engaging posts with images and hyperlinks were achieved.
 As a result, over 600 people (298 likes and 316 follows) now follow AMEP2 on Facebook.
-As part of the content plan, each program area has been featured for a month at a time, allowing enough time for the target audience to take notice of the content and engage with the program.
+Each program area has been featured for a month at a time, allowing enough time for the target audience to take notice of the content and engage with the program.
 For instance, the month of October was dedicated to telling the story of MonGeoCat, the activity that involves Geoscience Australia and Mongolia's Mineral Resources and Petroleum Agency (MRPAM).
 One Facebook post sharing the web address of mris.mn through which spatial searching and metadata cataloguing system was made available reached 4400 readers and generated 401 engagements.